We have revised our plans in consultation with the council planning officers and will be uploading new plans very soon.

 The Architectural Drawings

 These are preliminary, simplified renders of the building’s size and shape.
 More detailed renders showing the textures and materials will be made once preliminary plans are approved.

-The ground floor houses the three worker co-operatives and two accessible flats.
+The ground floor houses the three worker co-operatives and four accessible flats.
 From the bottom left we have Artefact’s gallery, cafe and community meeting spaces.
-They will also manage the hall which will be used by the whole building for meetings and community events.
+They will also manage the hall which will be used by the whole building for co-op meetings and community events.

 Next is Birmingham Bike Foundry’s workshop and shop.
 They will also use a covered area in the courtyard and manage the bike storage shed.

 On the right corner is Loaf’s shop and bakery.
 Moving up the right side is the cookery school which will open to the courtyard where Loaf will manage a kitchen garden, pizza oven and other building assets.